scemino/z_impact/README.md

 engine.
 You do not call Z impact, Z impact _calls you_.

-Games made with Z impact can be compiled for Linux, macOS, Windows (through the usual hoops).
+Games made with Z impact can be compiled for Linux, macOS, Windows (through the usual hoops) and for the web with WASM.
 There are currently only one "platform backend": Sokol and one renderer by OS: OpenGL (Linux), Metal (mac OS), Direct-X (Windows).

 Z impact is a port of the orginal game engine [high_impact](https://github.com/phoboslab/high_impact/tree/master) made by phoboslab.